ancientpathsio/ancientpaths/docs/guidebook.md

 :::note Did you know

-**Did you know:** It was a common practice for Christians coming out of the Reformation to memorize catechism questions and answers.
+**It was a common practice for Christians coming out of the Reformation to memorize catechism questions and answers.
 Why?
 Because Christian education died under Catholicism after the 4th Century.

 :::